ChenC-61/nlcs/README.md

 ==nlcs== builds one-factor N-LCS from preprocessed cognitive scores and calculates CDM and CDA.

-## Scope of version 0.1.0
+## Scope of version 1.0

 The package includes:

 1. HC-reference standardization;
 2. one-factor assessment using parallel analysis and MAP procedure;
 3. builds one-factor N-LCS and construction of the HC whitened covariance space;
-4. CDM and CDA calculation.
+4. calculation of cognitive deviation magnitude (CDM) and cognitive deviation angle (CDA).

-It intentionally does not select cognitive tests, handle missing data, assess
-skewness, or impute values.
-Supply complete, numeric cognitive-test matrices
+Data preprocessing is outside the scope of N-LCS version 1.0.
+The package does not select cognitive tests, handle missing data, detect or remove outliers, assess skewness, perform distributional or normality transformations, or impute missing values.
+Users should complete these preprocessing steps before applying the N-LCS functions.

-whose columns are the selected tests.
+The package therefore requires complete, finite, numeric cognitive-test data, with columns corresponding to the cognitive tests selected for the N-LCS analysis.

 ## Core rule